 In 1981, I returned to Lynchburg to become Principal of Dunbar Middle School.
 In 1982, I became Principal of E. C. Glass High School and remained there for eight years.
 During this time, E. C. Glass was recognized as a “Blue Ribbon” school by the U.S. Department of Education.
 In 1990, I was named Assistant Superintendent in Lynchburg City Schools with responsibility for curriculum, instruction, assessment, special education, technology, student activities, and athletics.
 I remained in that position until retiring in 2003.
-During this time, I also taught as adjunct faculty for the University of Virginia, James Madison University, and Lynchburg College.
+During this time, I also taught as adjunct faculty for the University of Virginia, James Madison University, and University of Lynchburg.

-In 2003, I came to Lynchburg College as a fulltime Associate Professor and Chair of Leadership Studies.
+In 2003, I came to University of Lynchburg as a fulltime Associate Professor and Chair of Leadership Studies.
 My primary responsibility was to teach in the Master’s program in Educational Leadership, our state approved principal preparation program.
 In 2009, I was promoted to Professor.
 I continued to teach in the Master’s program but also headed our doctoral program in Interdisciplinary Leadership Studies which began in the fall of 2011.

 On July 1, 2015, I was appointed Dean of the restructured School of Education, Leadership Studies, and Counseling.
 I continue to teach a reduced load in the Leadership Studies program.